bennykurz/array-conf/doc/index.rst

     );
     $configuration->add($conf);

-You can add some further configuration arrays.
+You can add further configuration arrays.
 The arrays will be merged.
-Second configuration will be overwrite first.
+The second configuration will overwrite the first.

 At last, just get the valid and merged configuration: